Why Keno Odds Are What They Are

 4 matches (jackpot)0.31%1 in 326$120

 The most likely outcome for a 4-spot player is 1 match (43%), followed by 0 matches (31%).
 A full jackpot happens about once every 326 games.
+To put that in perspective: if you play 4-spot keno twice a day at your favorite bar, you'd expect to hit all 4 roughly once every 5–6 months.
+For the payouts behind these odds, see the 4 spot keno payout chart.

 6-Spot Probability Table